 - It decreases your profit margin.
-Many sellers don’t realize that if their customer performance metrics are better than their lowest priced competitor, then they don’t need to price lower or even match that competitor’s price.
+Many sellers don’t realize that if their customer performance metrics are better than their lowest-priced competitor’s, they don’t need to price lower or even match that competitor’s price.
 Their product offer could be sold at a significantly higher price, and still maintain the same Buy Box share.

-- This technique also can create price wars, with two or more sellers continuously dropping their prices to outmatch the other.
+- It can create price wars, with two or more sellers continuously dropping their prices to outmatch the other.
 This, again, destroys profit margins and may result in you selling your product at cost or at a negative profit.

 When repricing to win the Buy Box, be careful to balance your Buy Box share and your product’s profit margin.
-Proactive planning helps decrease the tendency to reactively price down on our products to move them quicker.
-If you are able to forecast the appropriate amount of product to purchase based upon the product’s sales rank; and, if you factor in an anticipated buy box share based on competition for the product, you’ll save yourself from pricing low to move excess inventory.
+Proactive planning helps decrease the tendency to reactively price down your products to move them quicker.
+If you are able to a) forecast the appropriate amount of product to purchase based upon the product’s sales rank and b) factor in an anticipated Buy Box share based on competition for the product, you’ll save yourself from pricing low to move excess inventory.

-Let’s go back to our original example of the Lego Set.
-For this ASIN, you’ve shown your supplier-side scrappiness and you’ve obtained the product at a very low cost.
-Low enough, that you’ve been able to out price your competition to get the buy box.
+For this ASIN, you’ve shown your supplier-side scrappiness and obtained the product at a very low cost—low enough that you’ve been able to outprice your competition to win the Buy Box.
 You currently have 80% of the Buy Box share which is generating roughly 30 sales a day at a $3.50 profit margin.
 That’s a gross daily profit of $105.
 You calculate that if you raise the offer price by just a few dollars, you’ll increase your profit margin to $5.00 and your Buy Box share will drop to about 55%.
-That results in 20-21 sales per day and a gross daily profit of rough $103.
+That results in 20 or 21 sales per day and a gross daily profit of rough $103.
 You’ve just found a price point that will produce just as much gross daily profit while also increase your product’s profit margin by 43%.
 Restated, over the lifetime of you selling that product you will now make 43% more profit and will still generate the same volume in gross profit dollars each day.

 Let’s talk about repricing methods.
 We’ve thrown the various techniques into three classifications:

-Unless you fall into the small percentage of sellers who have just a few products or sell their own products with no competition whatsoever (that means no resellers have offers on your product as well), manual repricing (doing it yourself by manipulating prices in Seller Central) won’t be your best bet.
-It is the simplest repricing method and does give you the greatest level of control and visibility.
+Manual repricing—doing it yourself by manipulating prices in Seller Central—is the simplest repricing method and gives you the greatest level of control and visibility.
 But this method requires the most amount of time and work.
 For sellers with thousands of products, it’s an impossibility unless you hire an exhaustive workforce and even then, it would perform slower than the other methods.
+Unless you fall into the small percentage of sellers who have just a few products or sell their own products with no competition whatsoever (meaning no resellers have offers on your product as well), manual repricing won’t be your best bet.

-Manual repricing is a good option for merchants selling:
+Manual repricing is a good option, however, for merchants selling: